-- Peanut Butter-Chocolate: Mix about a 1/2 cup of peanut butter with a tablespoon of honey and swirl it in when folding (I haven’t tried this yet- it might be best to do this after it’s been frozen for a bit so the peanut butter doesn’t fall to the bottom).
+- Peanut Butter-Chocolate: Mix about a 1/2 cup of peanut butter with a tablespoon of honey and swirl it in when folding or after partially freezing to prevent it from falling to the bottom.
 If you don't want swirls of peanut butter, but just the flavor, mix the peanut butter into the condensed milk with the chocolate.

 - Peanut Butter-Chocolate Chip: Omit coffee, water, and chocolate (melted in); mix in 1/2 cup peanut butter to the sweetened condensed milk.
 Fold in 1/2 cup of chocolate chips after mixing into whipped cream.

-- Mocha Almond: Increase coffee powder to 2-3 tsp. (depending on strength desired) and water to 2 Tb. and fold in swirls of chocolate syrup and chopped almonds after mixing milk mixture and whipped cream.
+- Mocha Almond: Increase coffee powder to 2-3 tsp. (depending on strength desired) and water to 2 Tb. and fold in swirls of chocolate syrup and chopped almonds after mixing milk mixture and whipped cream (or after partially freezing).

-- I also found a Lemon Ice Cream version on this website where the author uses lemon juice and powdered sugar instead of condensed milk – a bit different, but worthy of a try, I think.
+- I also found a Lemon Ice Cream version on this website where the author uses lemon juice and powdered sugar instead of condensed milk.

 What flavors have you tried or want to try?

 Disclosure: this post contains affiliate links and by clicking on them you help support AOC at no extra cost to you – thanks so much!
 Plus you can trust I'll only share what I love.
 (You can always read our entire disclosure page here.)

 WOW oh wow, This ice cream is better than anything that i have EVER made with our expensive electric ice cream maker!